-During this fiscal year, the Board of Directors meeting was held 12 times, and we discussed and made decisions on important matters relating to organization, transfer and evaluation of employees, and business results, etc. Furthermore, Directors responsible for key departments reported to us on the execution of operations.
+During this fiscal year, the Board of Directors meeting was held 12 times, and we discussed and made decisions on important matters relating to organization, transfer and evaluation of employees, and business results, etc. Furthermore, Representative Directors reported to us on the execution of operations.

-Other important matters concerning our business operations were discussed at the Management Committee, which consists of Executive President, Executive Vice Presidents, Senior Managing Executive Officers and Senior Executive Officers, and the meeting was held 43 times during this fiscal year.
+Other matters concerning our business operations were discussed at the Management Committee, which consists of Executive President, Executive Vice Presidents, Senior Managing Executive Officers and Senior Executive Officers, and the meeting was held 44 times during this fiscal year.